sait-lab/learn-git/git-basics.md

 > Although it can be amazingly useful for crafting commits exactly how you want them, the staging area is sometimes a bit more complex than you need in your workflow.
 If you want to skip the staging area, Git provides a simple shortcut.
 Adding the `-a` option to the `git commit` command makes Git automatically stage every file that is already tracked before doing the commit, letting you skip the `git add` part:

 ```
-$ echo '# test line 2' >> CONTRIBUTING.md
+$ echo 'youtube is a great educational resource' >> README
 $ git status
 On branch main
-Your branch is ahead of 'origin/main' by 3 commits.
+Your branch is ahead of 'origin/main' by 2 commits.
   (use "git push" to publish your local commits)

 Changes not staged for commit:
   (use "git add <file>..." to update what will be committed)
   (use "git restore <file>..." to discard changes in working directory)
-        modified:   CONTRIBUTING.md
+        modified:   README

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

 ```
-$ git commit -a -m 'docs: add another line'
+$ git commit -a -m 'docs: add youtube line'
-[main fea69b8] docs: add another line
+[main cb0c4b9] docs: add youtube line
  1 file changed, 1 insertion(+)
 ```

+> [!NOTE]
+>
-> Notice how you don’t have to run `git add` on the `CONTRIBUTING.md` file in this case before you commit.
+> Notice how you don’t have to run `git add` on the `README` file in this case before you commit.
 That’s because the `-a` flag includes all changed files.
-This is convenient, but be careful; sometimes this flag will cause you to include unwanted changes.
+This is convenient, but **be careful; sometimes this flag will cause you to include unwanted changes**.

 #### Removing Files